nikomatsakis/rfcs/text/0000-contingency-plan.md

 ### Soundness changes

-When compiler bugs or soundness problems are encountered in the language itself (as opposed to in a library), the preferred strategy is simply to fix them, despite the fact that this may break code (meaning: make code that was compiling and doing one reasonable thing either stop compiling or start doing another thing).
-However, not all breakage is considered equal, and it's important to do this fix the right way so as to ease the transition.
+When compiler bugs or soundness problems are encountered in the language itself (as opposed to in a library), clearly they ought to be fixed.
+However, it is important to fix them in such a way as to minimize the impact on the ecosystem.

-The first step is to evaluate the impact of the fix on the crates found in the `crates.io` website (using e.g. the crater tool).
+The first step then is to evaluate the impact of the fix on the crates found in the `crates.io` website (using e.g. the crater tool).
 If impact is found to be "small" (which this RFC does not attempt to precisely define), then the fix can simply be landed.
 As today, the